alexleboucher/docker-express-postgres-boilerplate/README.md

 ---

+## Troubleshooting

-## Common Errors
+### Common Errors

+**Docker Issues:**
-If you encounter an error when running `yarn docker:up`, make sure Docker Desktop is running.
+- If you encounter an error when running `yarn docker:up`, make sure Docker Desktop is running
+- If containers fail to start, try `yarn docker:down` first to clean up any existing containers
+- If you get permission errors, ensure Docker has proper permissions on your system

+**Script Execution:**
-If you encounter an error when running a script, make sure you ran the script in the `backend` container shell.
+- If you encounter an error when running a script, make sure you ran the script in the `backend` container shell
+- Use `yarn docker:shell` to access the container shell if needed
+- Remember that most scripts (except Docker commands) must be executed inside the container

+**Database Issues:**
+- If migrations fail, ensure the database is running and accessible
+- Check that all required environment variables are set in your `.env` file
+- For test database issues, ensure `yarn docker:test:up` is running before executing tests

+**Port Conflicts:**
+- If you get "port already in use" errors, check if another service is using the same port
+- You can change ports in your `.env` file if needed

 ---